Civilians suffer amid Nagorno-Karabakh conflict | DW | 26.10.2020

 Zabil Aliyev sees things much the same way.
 He took refuge at the Barda school several weeks ago with his wife, Nahide, and three granddaughters.
 The five, who are also originally from Tartar, have taken shelter in a former classroom.
 Cups and plates cover the school tables, and a gas cooker sits on the floor.

-''I am worried about the girls; they were so scared when fighting broke out,'' Aliyev says as he sits on a camp bed watching the children. ''How are they supposed to know what explosions are?
-They should be going to school and having lessons and not have to learn what bombs and missiles sound like."
+''I am worried about the girls, they are just kids.
+They were so scared of the fighting,'' Aliyev says as he sits on a camp bed watching the children. ''How are they supposed to know what explosions are?
+They should go to school and study.
+But they shouldn't have to learn what bombs and missiles sound like."

 Read more: Warring sides trade blame over clashes